yancyknight/eslint-group-learning/README.md

  ## ESLint in Visual Studio Code

  Install the ESLint plugin by Dirk Baeumer in the plugin bar.
 This plugin:
-- Runs ESLint automatically on save
+- Runs ESLint automatically as you type.
+You can configure it to run on save as well.
 - Shows errors in the bottom left corner of the editor
 - Underlines errors and warnings with red or green squiggles
 - Gives you a light bulb with the option to auto fix some errors.